RB-LT/Europe-air-pollution/README.md

 2. Create a ECMWF account for an api key.
 3. Create a .cdsapirc file in your home directory with you API key (https://ads.atmosphere.copernicus.eu/how-to-api).
 4. In Download-data.py select settings by uncommenting (some settings dont work together).
+5. Extract .nc files from temp.zip into project directory.
-5. In Visualize-data.py select a pollutant,elevation,year and month to visualize.
+6. In Visualize-data.py select a pollutant,elevation,year and month to visualize.

 Example: Carbon Monoxide concentration over europe December 2018
 ![example map](images/example_map.png)